 But if scouting potential talent is the only reason your company offers internships, then you’re missing out on the many benefits internships offer to your current employees.
 And if your company doesn’t offer internships, here are some reasons why you should consider offering them.

 If you’ve read even a few management articles or books, you’ll know that the number one biggest cost for most employers is employee turnover.
 When an employee leaves, experience, time, morale and ultimately lots of money to recruit and train their replacement leave with them.
-And even if you provide a great salary and benefits, your best people will eventually leave if they don’t have opportunities to grow professionally.
-And internships can provide some of those additional opportunities.
+Even if you provide a great salary and benefits, your best staff will might eventually leave if they don’t have opportunities to grow professionally, leaving you with no choice but to start hiring.
+Internships, however, can provide a great middle ground in which everybody wins.

 Hiring an intern follows all of the same steps as hiring for any full-time or part-time positions.
 So instead of doing those steps yourself, assign them to your team to gain leadership experiences.